mattjennings/tic80-typescript-template/README.md

 ### Set tic80 binary

-Open `package.json` and modify the `tic80` script to be the location of your tic80 binary
+Open `package.json` and modify the `tic80` script to execute the location of your tic80 binary

 ### Start